hugomgris/scop/PROJECT_OVERVIEW.md

 (Shout-out to Grayfox, Death's prisioner and undying shadow in the world of lights).

-## Shader Programming: The GPU Workhorses 🎨
+## Shader Programming: Talking With the GPU and *Understanding Each Other*

 Shaders execute on the GPU, enabling efficient parallel processing: